-&lt;sup>74 In 2007, some parts of my MA-thesis to which I also refer here have been published in the article "His-Stories of Belonging.
+74 In 2007, some parts of my MA-thesis to which I also refer here have been published in the article "His-Stories of Belonging.
 Migrant Boys reconstructing Home", in: Journal of Intercultural Studies, 28 (3): 317-330.
+The citations on the pages 189 and 190 stem from interview material gathered for the MA-thesis.

-Vienna and experienced this return as the beginning of a grim period of his life.
+Although he was born in Vienna, Muzaffer's parents sent him to his grandparents in Turkey due to economic problems they experienced in that time.
+He attended elementary school in a town near Istanbul where his grandparents lived.
+At the age of ten Muzaffer returned to Vienna and experienced this return as the beginning of a grim period of his life.
 While he was good at school in Turkey, he faced grave problems in Vienna and learned to be satisfied with merely passing exams and lost interest in school as well as any special future job.
 Thus, his decision to start an apprenticeship for bricklayers was made without much ambition.
 In this period most of his friends were sons of Turkish migrants like him and these friends played an important role in his life.